-- An estimate of costs and the basis of their calculation can be provided for privately funded work before or at the time of accepting instructions.
+- An estimate of costs can be provided for privately funded work before or at the time of accepting instructions.

 - Where the instruction is for advice/opinion a written reply will be given within 14 days, unless a later date is agreed with the client.
 If an extension to this time is required, the client will be advised by telephone by the barrister or their clerk and a new reporting date agreed.
 This will be marked on the instructions.

 - The client will be advised promptly of the outcome of court appearances and of the next stage in the case.

 - If a brief needs to be reallocated due to factors beyond our control, then the professional client will be advised by telephone at the earliest opportunity and the instructions reallocated to a barrister of equal standing and experience, only with the prior agreement of the professional client.